 This basal clastic sequence is capped by an up to 20 m thick fossiliferous limestone horizon of early Ashgillian age.
-It displays two lithologies, namely the massive "Wolayer Limestone" composed of parautochthounous bioclasts from cystoids and bryozoans which laterally grades into the bedded wackestones of the "Uggwa Limestone" representing a more basinal setting with reduced thicknesses.
+It displays two lithologies, namely the massive "Wolayer Limestone" composed of parautochthonous bioclasts from cystoids and bryozoans, which laterally grades into the bedded wackestones of the "Uggwa Limestone" representing a more basinal setting with reduced thickness.

-In the Carnic Alps the global glacially induced regression during the Late Ashgillian Hirnantian Stage is documented by marly intercalations and arenaceous bioclastic limestones of the Plöcken Formation which presumably corresponds to the graptolite zone of Gl. persculptus (H. P. SCHÖNLAUB 1996).
-If so it may have lasted during the early and middle Hirnantian Stage for not more than 0.5 to 1 million years.
+In the Carnic Alps the global glacially induced regression during the late Ashgillian Hirnantian Stage is documented by marly intercalations and arenaceous bioclastic limestones of the Plöcken Formation which presumably corresponds to the graptolite zone of GI. persculptus (SCHÖN-LAUB, 1996).
+If so, it may have lasted during the early and middle Hirnantian Stage for not more than 0.5 to 1 million years.
 It resulted in channeling, erosion and local non-deposition.
-In fact, the succeeding basal Silurian strata generally disconformably rest upon the late Ordovician sequence.
+In fact, the succeeding basal Silurian strata generally disconformably rest upon the Late Ordovician sequence.

-Initiation of the fore-mentioned rifting and subsequent movements from higher to lower latitudes may be marked by basic volcanism occurring at various places in the Eastern Alps in pre-Llandeillian strata (for references see H, P. SCHÖNLAUB 1992).
+Initiation of the aforementioned rifting and subsequent movements from higher to lower latitudes may be marked by mafic volcanism occurring at various places in the Eastern Alps in pre-Llandeillian strata (for references see SCHÖNLAUB, 1992).
 In the Southern Alps such rocks have not yet been recognized.
-The Upper Ordovician faunal affinities, e.g. brachiopods, nautiloids, cystoids, ostracods, conodonts and vertebrate remains indicate links with Bohemia, Thuringia, Baltoscandia, Sardinia and the British Isles (H. P. SCHÖNLAUB 1992, A. FERRETTI & C. R. BARNES 1998, A. FERRETTI 1997, G. BAGNOLI et al. 1998, O. BOGOLEPOVA & H. P. SCHÖNLAUB 1998).
-Moreover, the appearance of carbonate rocks in the Upper Ordovician suggests a position within the broader carbonate belt for this time.
-However, also a temporary cold-water influx from northern Gondwana may have existed as can be concluded by certain elements of the Hirnantia fauna, e.g. the genus Clarkeia appearing in uppermost Ordovician strata of the central Carnic Alps (H. JAEGER et al. 1975).
-Based on the available evidence from the Ordovician of the Southern Alps H. P. SCHÖNLAUB (1992) inferred a palaeolatitudinal position at roughly 50°S. Originally this conclusion was based solely on lithic and faunal data but subsequently was confirmed by palaeomagnetic measurements (M. SCHÄTZ, J. TAIT, V. BACHTADSE & H. SOFFEL 1997).
+The Late Ordovician faunal affinities, e.g. brachiopods, nautiloids, cystoids, ostracods, conodonts and vertebrate remains indicate links with Bohemia, Thuringia, Baltoscandia, Sardinia and the British Isles (SCHÖNLAUB, 1992; FERRETTI and BARNES, 1997; FERRETTI, 1997; BAGNOLI et al., 1998; BOGOLEPOVA and SCHÖNLAUB, 1998).
+Moreover, the appearance of carbonate rocks in the Late Ordovician suggests a position within the broader carbonate belt for this time.
+However, also a temporary coldwater influx from northern Gondwana may have existed, as can be concluded by certain elements of the Hirnantia fauna, e.g. the genus Clarkeia appearing in uppermost Ordovician strata of the central Carnic Alps (JAEGER et al., 1975).
+Based on the available evidence from the Ordovician of the Southern Alps SCHÖNLAUB (1992) inferred a palaeolatitudinal position at roughly 50°S. Originally this conclusion was based solely on lithic and faunal data but subsequently was confirmed by palaeomagnetic measurements (SCHÄTZ et al., 1997).